 This post was sponsored by my friends at Cricut.
 They have amazing products, so you’re going to hear all about my opinion on that, but these thoughts, feelings and ideas are my own.
 Also, there are affiliate links within this post that cost you nothing to click on, but help me keep this site running.

-This tutorial is meant to answer the question “how do I make a custom rustic sign” rather than just specifically “How do I make a Man Snacks Sign.”
+This tutorial is meant to answer the question “how do I make a custom wood sign” with Cricut vinyl rather than just specifically “How do I make a Man Snacks Sign.”
 Although you should really own a “Man Snacks” sign, too.
+After you start using Cricut to make signs, you’ll start to make ALL the signs.

 A note on choosing a plaque: Michael’s had a large selection of hobby wood last time I went.
 The pieces were thin, and ranged $1-$3.
 Completely perfect for fun little projects like this!

-How to Make a Custom Sign with cricut explore
+How to Make Wood Signs with cricut explore air 2

 Cricut has a design space app that works with the Cricut Explore that makes creating easy.
 If you’ve ever worked with a program like Adobe Illustrator or Photoshop, many of the functions are the same so you really do have a lot of room technically to make incredible projects.

-I like that the Cricut Design Space has a really large font library in addition to being able to access the one on my personal system.
+I like that Cricut Design Space has a really large font library in addition to being able to access the one on my personal system.
 It makes setting up a sign with words on it super simple!
-Following is a brief how-to on using fonts for making your sign.
+Following is a brief how-to on using fonts and using Cricut to make signs.

 - Wood plaque